Absolute Expressiveness of Subgraph-based Centrality Measures: Subgraph-based Centrality Measures

 \end{itemize}

 We proceed to formalize the above simple principle, originally introduced in~\cite{RiSa20}, which gives rise to a family of centrality measures, and then highlight our main research questions.

-\paragraph{Centrality Measures based on Subgraph Motifs.} We first need a way to specify what are the important subgraphs for a vertex $v$ in a graph $G$.
-This is done via the notion of {\em subgraph family}, which is defined as a function from vertex-graph pairs to sets of graphs $\F : \vg\ \rightarrow\ \mathcal{P}(\gr)$ such that, for every $(v,G) \in \vg$, $\F(v,G) \subseteq \A(v,G)$, that is, $\F$ assigns to each $(v,G) \in \vg$ a set of connected subgraphs of $G$ surrounding $v$.
-We also need the notion of {\em filtering function}, which, as said above, is simply a function of the form $f : \mathbb{N} \rightarrow \mathbb{R}$.
-We are now ready to define our centrality measures:
+\paragraph{Subgraph-based Centrality Measures.} We first need a mechanism that allows us to specify what are the important subgraphs for a vertex $v$ in a graph $G$.
+This is done via the notion of {\em subgraph family}, which is defined as a function from vertex-graph pairs to sets of graphs that is closed under isomorphism, that is, a function $\F : \vg\ \rightarrow\ \mathcal{P}(\gr)$ such that: